The best solution to detect cancer early means keeping a close watch on the moles on your body to detect anything unusual.

 - Your family origin: be careful!

-If you have a case of skin cancer or a dangerous mole in your family, it would be very important to visit a dermatologist.
-Although it is known that moles are not hereditary, but considering that each family has a skin type and some vulnerabilities, you should be careful.
+If you have a case of skin cancer or a dangerous mole in your family, it would be essential to visit a dermatologist.
+Although it is known that moles are not hereditary, considering that each family has a skin type and some vulnerabilities, you should be careful.

 To avoid showing signs of malignancy, you can avoid the use of medium frequency light blocks, avoid exposure to direct ultraviolet light and avoid the use of products that can damage your skin, and also the use of ultraviolet beds.

-If you read any of these risk factors, you should visit a dermatologist.
-Time is a very important factor for a possible treatment.
-Also consider self-verification important.
+You should visit a dermatologist if you read any of these risk factors.
+Time is a significant factor in possible treatment.
+Also, consider self-verification necessary.

-And if you notice new moles or are not sure if the changes in a mole can be significant, consult a dermatologist.
-Sometimes, a melanoma may not resemble other melanomas in shape, color or size, for example, the unusual amelanotic melanoma has little color.
+Moreover, consult a dermatologist if you notice new moles or are unsure if the changes in a mole can be significant.
+Sometimes, a melanoma may not resemble other melanomas in shape, color, or size; for example, the unusual amelanotic melanoma has a little color.